Data protection statement for alumni and supporters

 When we share your data with others (our partners)

 We share the above categories of data with the Colleges.
 We work closely with the Colleges to provide our shared alumni and supporters with a coordinated approach.
-Colleges have access to the University’s database, and we maintain other electronic and paper records.
+Colleges have access to our database, and we maintain other electronic and paper records.
 Any transmission of data to or from the Colleges is managed through agreed processes which comply with relevant data protection legislation.
 Each College has its own data protection statement and procedures.

 We share the above categories of data with Cambridge in America (CAm), which advances the mission of the University of Cambridge and its thirty-one member Colleges by providing expertise in fundraising and alumni relations and by growing the base of support for Collegiate Cambridge among alumni and friends in North America.
 Data sharing with CAm is managed through agreed processes which comply with relevant data protection legislation.

 Additionally, we share data on a considered and confidential basis, where appropriate, with:

 - affiliated organisations and individuals which support and provide services to alumni and supporters, such as:

-- volunteer partners closely related to us (e.g. development and advisory board members, alumni societies and alumni group representatives)
+- volunteer partners closely related to us (e.g. development and advisory board members and volunteers supporting events that we organise)

 - third parties engaged by the University to provide fundraising related services, such as:

-- third party agencies who provide us with data about alumni and supporters
+- companies that provide us with data about alumni and supporters

 - consultants advising us on individuals’ capacity to donate